-For the duration of the trip, you’ll be based in Blaenau-Ffestiniog, nestled in the mountains of Snowdonia.
+For the duration of the trip, you’ll be based in Betws-y-Coed, nestled in the mountains of Snowdonia.
 This means you won’t have to carry all your belongings from place to place, and after each day of hiking, you’ll return to the comfort of a warm shower and a cosy bed.
 Get ready for an unforgettable week exploring one of Europe’s most spectacular mountain landscapes.

 After several days of hiking through Snowdonia’s wild landscapes, today is a chance to slow down, explore the villages at your own pace, or take a day trip to one of the country’s other stunning destinations.